sk1418/Join/README.md

         flags    | ""
         ------------------------

-- range follows Vim's range definition
+- `range` follows Vim's range definition
-- separator must be the 1st argument, and could be any string.
-It must be quoted by `"` or `'`, depends on if an escaped special character is required. (todo <tab> example)
+- `separator` must be the 1st argument, and could be any string.
+It must be quoted by `"` or `'`, depends on if an escaped special character is required.
-- the order of last two argument: count and flags are free
+- the order of last two argument: count and flags are free. e.g `:Join 5 rk` and `:Join rk 5`, both are valid.
 - Count could be negative
-- flags there are two flags:
+- there are two flags:

 		r : join lines reversely
-		k : don't move joined line after join
+		k : don't remove joined line after join

 - If you don't give `[separator]` and `[flags]` also give only positive `[count]`, the `:Join` works as same as build-in `:join`